TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 # Horticulture-Assistant

-The **Horticulture-Assistant** integration is a comprehensive custom component for Home Assistant, specifically designed to manage plant care and horticultural automation.
-It enables sophisticated, per-plant monitoring and precise control using advanced configuration logic, AI-driven analytics, and automated processes for irrigation, fertilization, and yield optimization.
-The integration is **HACS-compatible**, ensuring seamless installation and regular updates via the Home Assistant Community Store.
+The **Horticulture-Assistant** integration is a private Home Assistant add-on aimed at managing per‑plant care and horticultural automation.
+It provides sensors, switches and helper scripts to monitor plants, track daily growth and optionally adjust nutrient thresholds using simple AI rules.
+The repository is structured in a HACS-friendly way but is not yet published through the Community Store.

 Currently, this repository is **private and actively under development**.
 A suitable license will be introduced prior to the public release.